“A full plate and flavorable

 “My point is you can make that kind of difference,” she insisted, prideful tear welling in her eye.

 “Whoa,” I flushed, hoping it was just a raindrop.
 “I’m no mining engineer, and for damn sure not Prussian…or Jewish.”

 “What’s that got to do with anything?
-You can be as much a mentsh as he was —I mean, everybody’s got a little Jewish in them, a little chosenness.
+You can be as much a mentsh as he was —I mean, everybody’s got a little Jewish in them, a little chosen peopleness.
 I’m talking about balls-out ambition and will power.
-You can do this, Kenneth, I know you can.
-Deep down, so do you,” she said.
+You can do this, killer, I know you can.
+Deep down, so do you,” she said, poking my ribs.
 “Why else would you have come back out here?!”

 The first wave brought the sort of thin, transparent clouds that yielded moisture far beyond their visible means.
 But spritz turned to dark drizzle, and it condensed in short order to send Syd and me scurrying for shelter.
 She ran me around spindly, wind-shorn cypress, Montereys and Northfork Island pine, through the dwarf shrubs, santolina, blue gum eucalyptus and dragon trees that framed a grassed-over arbor Sutro’s villa had called home.